 Shakopee is home to more than 80 miles of trails, including the Minnesota Valley State Trail, which connects to both the Louisville Swamp and Minnesota River Bottoms off-road cycling areas.
 In December 2014, the City Council created a Bicycle Advisory Committee with the goal of improving bicycle and pedestrian facilities in Shakopee.
-The City of Shakopee also applied for a Bicycle Friendly Community designation from the League of American Bicyclists and intends to review and follow some of the recommendations from the League to improve facilities for residents and visitors.
+The city also applied for a Bicycle Friendly Community designation from the League of American Bicyclists and intends to review and follow some of the recommendations from the League to improve facilities for residents and visitors.

 Before you pedal, brush up on these safety tips for bicyclists – and motorists – from the Shakopee Police Department and National Highway Traffic Safety Administration: